DroidsOnRoids/Toast-App/app/src/androidTest/SAMPLE.md

     }
 ```

 Clone project to test it in action.
-Remember to delete @Ignore annotations.

 ### Documentation
 MockWebServer path dispatcher have also ability to match your responses by pathAndQueryParameter.
 Check detailed documentation for more info -> [HERE](https://github.com/DroidsOnRoids/mockwebserver-path-dispatcher)